ibm-ecosystem-engineering/watson-ai-ops-310-guide/600-whitelisting-airgap/readme-whitelisting-01.md

 # AIOps install - whitelisting and AirGap

 To install WA 3.1 in an island in cloud, which allow to access internet.
-But here is the list of details about port to opend and url to whitelist
+But some of the urls to be whitelisted and port to be opened.

 Assuming Internal VPC, port restrictions are not there.
 VMs (Humio, PI) , OCP can communicate to each other on multiple ports.

 ## Domains

-Here is the urls to whitelistd.
+Here are the urls to white listed.

 ```
 icr.io